 Is it okay to take a CoQ10 supplement while pregnant or nursing?

 No. The safety of CoQ10 has not been established in pregnancy and lactation.

 Is it safe to take CoQ10?

-Yes, it is safe to take CoQ10; it does not produce any toxic side effects when ingested by humans or animals.
-It is listed in the 42nd edition of the Physicians Desk Reference as replacement therapy for a nutrient, and no adverse reactions are listed.
+Yes.
+It does not produce any toxic side effects when ingested by humans or animals.
+It is listed in the 42nd edition of the Physicians’ Desk Reference as replacement therapy for a nutrient, and no adverse reactions are listed.

 |Categories:||All Supplements Heart Health|